March 22, 2021

 This attack shows that the size of a business does not make it immune to the risks posed by the current cybersecurity landscape.
 If you’re a managed service provider (MSP) and your clients think they’re immune to ransomware, this may help them understand the risk – no business is safe.

-To prevent ransomware, businesses can take various steps in hardening their security infrastructure and identifying gaps and vulnerabilities before they’re capitalized on.
+To prevent ransomware, businesses can take various steps in hardening their security infrastructure and identifying gaps and vulnerabilities before they’re capitalised on.

 - Ensure antivirus is installed on all machines.
 A critical tool for all businesses, antivirus is the first step in defending against an attack.
 While it should not be the only preventative measure, it is an essential one.